 I do say pack for every type of weather since it can literally be sunny and somewhat warm (aka 3 layers instead of 4 + a coat), but as soon as you turn a corner, it will be pouring rain and freezing.
 AND I’m saying this as a Canadian gal who is accustomed to the cold!
 (By the way, no, not all Canadians live in igloos.)
 Consider yourself warned.

-For “warm weather”, I recommend bringing long sleeve tees/henley tops, denim or plaid shirts that are great for layering, and a thick cardigan.
+For “warm weather”, I recommend bringing long sleeve tees/henley tops, denim or plaid shirts that are great for layering, and a thick wool cardigan + blanket scarf (in case it gets windy).
 For bottoms, you can wear leggings, jeans, whatever you feel comfortable in.
 Sunglasses are a must because it will be blinding without – especially if you’re driving.

 As for the cold, wet days, remember to pack raincoats with you.
 (Yes, raincoats, not umbrellas because the wind will destroy those things within seconds.
 The North Face is known to have awesome waterproof gear.)
 Always pick raincoats that are thicker with padding and insulation too.
 You’ll for sure need it.
-I had to wear a long sleeve undershirt and thick wool sweater underneath my padded one and was still cold.
+I had to wear a long sleeves undershirt, a regular cotton shirt on top of that, and thick wool sweater underneath my padded one and was still cold.
 Defs get your hands on some of those iron powder hand warmers if you can.
-I would also recommend wearing two layers of pants as well as bringing a warm hat + ear muffs and thick socks plus waterproof boots.
+I would also recommend wearing two layers of pants as well as bringing a warm hat, scarf, ear muffs, and thick socks + waterproof boots.

 7. Information centers are your new best friend.

 Not just because they are helpful with directions and itinerary suggestions, but because they have FREE washrooms.